search ]

 Some REST API endpoints expose data that could be used by attackers for enumeration or reconnaissance.
 For example:

-• /wp-json/wp/v2/posts – public by default, even unpublished in some setups
+• /wp-json/wp/v2/posts – public by default, exposing post content and metadata

-Securing these endpoints can help prevent brute-force, phishing, and content scraping attacks.
+Securing these endpoints helps prevent brute-force attacks, credential stuffing, phishing, and content scraping.

 Option 1: Restrict Access to Authenticated Users

-You can allow only logged-in users to access the REST API by adding the following code to your theme’s functions.php or a custom plugin:
+You can require authentication for all REST API requests by adding the following code to your theme’s functions.php or a custom plugin:

 add_filter('rest_authentication_errors', function($result) {